As of February 2016, all landlords need to make sure they check that a prospective tenant is legally able to rent their property.

 The government has reassured landlords and agents that things won’t change, irrespective of whether the UK leaves the EU with or without a deal.
 This means that you should continue to carry out the checks in the same way until you hear differently.

 Can a letting agent help?

 Landlords can ask any agent to carry out the check on your behalf.
 Make sure you get this agreement in writing.
 Our specialist lettings team are very experienced when it comes to all legislation in the private-rented sector, including right to rent checks.
-Our Fully Managed Plus service finds you the best tenants, covers all of your legal and compliance obligations, with rent protection and maintenance issues taken care of.
-Contact us on 020 8036 5800 or email us today to find how we take the strain away from landlords with our Fully Managed Plus service.
+Contact us to find how we take the strain away from landlords with our Fully Managed Plus service.